- Academic Affairs

 You may see "Click here" in an email message.
-You can examine where that link goes by putting your cursor over the link without clicking, try it.
+You can examine where that link goes by putting your cursor over the link without clicking — try it.
 Your browser will show you the link address.
 Does it go where you are expecting it to go?
-It is also possible for the destination webpage to send you off to another page so you should check at the top of your browser for the actual web address of the page that you are viewing.
+It also is possible for the destination webpage to send you off to another page, so you should check at the top of your browser for the actual web address of the page you are viewing.

-Instead of a “Click Here” you may see an actual link like this in an email message, http://payroll.umaryland.edu/IncreaseYourPay.html but just like the "Click Here" link, that address link may actually go someplace else.
-Put your cursor over the link without clicking and your browser will show you where it will really send you.
+Instead of a “Click Here” you may see an actual link like this in an email message, http://payroll.umaryland.edu/IncreaseYourPay.html, but just like the "Click Here" link, that address link actually might go someplace else.
+Put your cursor over the link without clicking, and your browser will show you where it will really send you.
 Does it go where you want to go?

 Web page addresses have this general format: